SmartDataAnalytics/BioKEEN/README.rst

     biokeen predict -m /path/to/model/directory -d /path/to/data/directory

+where the value for the argument **-m** is the directory containing the model, in more detail following files must be contained in the directory:

+* configuration.json
+* entities_to_embeddings.json
+* relations_to_embeddings.json
+* trained_model.pkl

+These files are created automatically created after model is trained (and evaluated) and exported in your specified output directory.

+The value for the argument **-d** is the directory containing the data for which inference should be applied, and it needs to contain following files:

+* entities.tsv
+* relations.tsv

+where *entities.tsv* contains all entities of interest, and relations.tsv all relations.
+Both files should contain should contain a single column containing all the entities/relations.
+Based on these files, PyKEEN will create all triple permutations, and computes the predictions for them, and saves them in data directory in *predictions.tsv*.

 Summarize the Results of All Experiments
 ****************************************
 To summarize the results of all experiments, please run following command: